-Henry ‘Harry Hotspur’ Percy was a nobleman and rebel from Northumberland who was immortalised by Shakespeare in Henry IV part I. The son of the Earl of Northumberland, Hotspur was born at either Alnwick or Warkworth in Northumberland and was called ‘Hotspur’ from his temperament and desire for battle and played an important role in defending England from the Scots.
-He also rebelled against the reigning monarch Henry IV and died in battle at Shrewsbury fighting against him.
+Henry ‘Harry Hotspur’ Percy was a nobleman and rebel from Northumberland who was immortalised by Shakespeare in Henry IV part I. The son of the First Earl of Northumberland, Hotspur was born at either Alnwick or Warkworth in Northumberland and was called ‘Hotspur’ because of his temperament and desire for battle.
+He played an important role in defending England from the Scots.
+Hotspur rebelled against the reigning monarch Henry IV and died in battle at Shrewsbury fighting against him.
 Lands in the Tottenham marshes area of London that belonged to his descendants are said to have given their name to the football club there.

 Alan Plater CBE

 Jarrow-born writer, playwright and screenwriter.
 His work includes the Beiderbecke Trilogy and the musical Close the Coalhouse Door – a collaboration with songwriter Alex Glasgow.
 Other TV credits include Dalziel and Pascoe, Z-Cars and Selwyn Froggitt.